anderslatif/Napster/README.md

 ![Napster Screenshot](./dev/Screenshot.png)

 * As seen above lyrics and album cover is also retrieved which isn't part of the song file meta-data.
 This requires internet connection and only appears if it can be retrieved and when the player is expanded to a certain width.
 For now this is a locked feature.
 Unless people want to use this feature it requires a custom fix.
-Create a .env file and put your API access token from [Genius](https://docs.genius.com/).
-It should be named GENIUS_ACCESS_TOKEN=xxxxxxxxx
+Create a env.json file and put your API access token from [Genius](https://docs.genius.com/).
+The key should be named "GENIUS_ACCESS_TOKEN".

 ### Development